ResQNets: A Residual Approach for Mitigating Barren Plateaus in Quantum Neural Networks: Residual Neural Networks

 Residual Neural Networks (ResNets) are a type of deep neural network architecture that aims to improve the training process by addressing the vanishing gradient problem.
 The basic idea behind ResNets is to introduce residual connections between layers in the network, allowing for easier optimization as the network gets deeper.
 The residual connections allow the network to learn residual mapping rather than trying to fit the target function directly.
 This helps prevent the vanishing gradient problem, where the gradients in the backpropagation process become very small, making it difficult to update the parameters effectively.
 ResNets were first introduced in \cite{Kaiming:2016}, where the authors showed that ResNets outperformed traditional deep neural networks on benchmark image recognition tasks and demonstrated that ResNets could accommodate significantly deeper architectures than previous networks without sacrificing accuracy.

 The residual connections in ResNets have been shown to be effective for training very deep neural networks, with hundreds or even thousands of layers.
 This has drastically improved the performance in several computer vision and natural language processing tasks.
-A typical structure of a residual block in ResNets is depicted in Figure \ref{fig:residual_structure_CNN}.
+A typical structure of a residual block is depicted in Fig. \ref{fig:residual_structure_CNN}.

 Given an input feature map $x$, the basic building block of a ResNet can be defined as:

 where $H(x)$ is the output of the block, $F$ is a non-linear function represented by a series of neuron and activation layers with parameters ${W_i}$, and $x$ is the input feature map that is added back to the output (the residual connection).
 The model is trained to learn the function $F$ such that it approximates the residual mapping $y - x$, where $y$ is the desired output.
 By introducing residual connections, ResNets can address the vanishing gradient problem in deep neural networks, allowing for deeper architectures to be trained effectively.